pouyabagheri/Mindraw/index.md

 >> These workshops are for everyone, with any backgound.
 What you need to bring is your: self, pens and pencils & some plain paper.

-Workshops occur fortnighly on Thursdays, 7 - 9 PM in Melbourne City

-Previous workshops in 2017 round: June 22nd / June 8th / May 11th

-{Workshops being held in Melbourne since 2015}
+Workshops currently occur fortnighly on Thursdays, 7 - 9 PM in Melbourne City.
+Previous workshops in 2017 round were June 22nd / June 8th / May 11th.
+Mindraw being held since 2015.

 > Join the [Meetup group](https://www.meetup.com/mindraw/)